-What is Expressive Arts?
+What is Expressive Arts Therapy?

 It is a tool for self discovery and a means for gaining greater awareness of how we see and feel our way in the world.
 It can help us find solutions and connect us with our inner resources.
 Because of the underlying belief that we are all creative, this process will tap into your innate well of creative expression.

-Expressive arts encompasses a range of modalities that connects our physical senses especially visual, auditory and kinesthetic.
+Expressive arts encompasses a range of modalities that connects our physical senses especially visual, auditory and kinaesthetic.
 Some of the modes of expressive arts are collage, paint, clay, writing, drawing, rhythm, story, dance, music, movement, clay and drama.

 Most expressive arts processes start with a warm up such as guided meditation or visualisation, music, movement or drumming which helps participants to enter a creative or imaginal space.